Updated: Mar 11

 According to the Chinese lunar calendar, Mid-Autumn Festival or also called the Moon Festival is celebrated on the 4th of October this year.
-It is the second most important festival in the Chinese calendar after Chinese New Year.
-In symbolism meaning family reunion and peace.
-Here are some events taking place in Scotland you don't want to miss!
+It is the second most important festival in the Chinese calendar after the Chinese New Year.
+Symbolism means family reunion and peace.
+Here are some events taking place in Scotland that you don't want to miss!

 Guilin, China ©MDHarding

 Celebrating China in Scotland

 Terracotta warriors arrive at Stirling Castle

 As part of the year History, Heritage and Archaeology 2017, Scotland has been presented with Terracotta Warrior replicas, using the same handcrafting techniques as the originals.